COVID-19 Traffic Court

 CHECK THIS WEBSITE WEEKLY FOR UPDATES

-If you have a ticket with an upcoming first court appearance date, you can pay it online.
 If you have a ticket with an upcoming first court appearance date, you can pay it online, at a registry office or by mail.
-Contact the court handling your matter by telephone or email if you:
+Contact the court handling your matter by telephone or email if you need more information.

 If you recently became aware that you were convicted of a traffic or other ticket offence in your absence, resulting in an overdue fine plus late payment charge, and if you have a reasonable excuse for not paying the ticket or pleading not guilty to it by the appearance date, or not appearing for trial, you can apply to have the conviction set aside.
-To do so, follow the instructions provided with the COVID-19 Affidavit to set aside a conviction.
+To do so, follow the instructions provided with the COVID-19 Affidavit to Set Aside a Conviction.